gpaumier/gp2/src/articles/2015-02-20 transatlantic-move-2.rst

 A few months in the Normandy countryside
 ========================================

 We arrived in Normandy the next day and proceeded to set up our living quarters at my father's.
-It took a little skill to essentially merge two homes into one, so some of the boxes lasted a bit longer than expected, but we managed to find set up own space without disrupting the house's equilibrium too much.
+It took a little skill to essentially merge two homes into one, so some of the boxes lasted a bit longer than expected, but we managed to set up our own space without disrupting the house's equilibrium too much.

 .. figure:: /images/2014-07-19-Hallway-office.jpg
     :alt: A work station set up on an desk in front of a window, next to a stack of plastic boxes.